Borrowing + Access

 Communication with the librarian is available at email@example.com.
 Requests for articles can still be made and shared electronically and eBooks can be downloaded.
 For any questions or assistance with research, please email the Librarian at the address above.

-The Library on-site collection is open to the Gratz community, students, and interested scholars.
-Visiting researchers must call ahead and make an appointment with the Librarian to access our Special Collections or for specific in-depth work.
+The Library on-site collection is available to faculty, students, and interested scholars.
+Visiting researchers must make an appointment with the Librarian to access the collections.
 All guests must sign in at the College front desk.
-The Library offers one (1) public access computer and free wi-fi.
-We recommend that you bring your own device.
+The Library offers free wi-fi; we recommend that you bring your own device.

-Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of four (4) weeks for community members and one (1) semester for students and faculty.
+Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of one (1) semester for students and faculty and four (4) weeks for community members.
 Materials may be renewed unless it has been requested by another patron.
 While the Library does not charge overdue/ late fees, we do charge a replacement and processing fee of $150.00 for lost or unreturned items.

 Materials not part of the collection may be obtained through interlibrary loan (ILL), governed by the rules of the lending library.
-All interlibrary loan requests must be submitted to the librarian by email at email@example.com.
+All interlibrary loan requests must be submitted to the librarian by email at firstname.lastname@example.org.
 Requests should be expected to take from 1 hour for emailed journal articles, up to 2 weeks for printed books.
 NOTE: Due to the COVID crisis most college libraries are still operating on a limited basis.
 The cost to borrow from the Library is $15.00 per item for institutions.
 Current students and faculty of Gratz College incur no fee to borrow.

 Please return all borrowed items including all INTERLIBRARY LOAN ITEMS to Gratz College via USPS library mail.
 Tuttleman Library staff will process books and return them to the lending colleges.
-Student is responsible for returning the books on time or requesting a renewal; student is responsible for any lost items.
+Borrower is responsible for returning the books on time or requesting a renewal; borrower is responsible for any lost items.

 Any materials not returned to the library by students will result in charges, impeding the ability to graduate.
 Any materials not returned by faculty, staff, or community will result in replacement fees and/ or loss of privileges.

-Online subscription database access is for currently enrolled students and faculty only with a LITS provided login.
-Students have access to their Tuttleman Library login for the duration of their time at Gratz until graduation.
+Online subscription database access is for currently enrolled students and faculty only through their Gratz-issued email.
+Students have access to their library resources for the duration of their time at Gratz until graduation.